Skip to main content

 Duplicate Address Detection

-Check this checkbox to automatically detect if your Link-Local IPv6 address is a duplicate of one already in use.
-If so, the Link-Local IPv6 Address changes to a unique address.
+Check this checkbox to automatically detect if your IPv6 address is a duplicate of one already in use.
+If so, change the IPv6 address to a unique address.
 See RFC 4862 "IPv6 Stateless Address Autoconfiguration" for more details.

 Link-Local IPv6 Address